dr-crunch/nullification-loops/README.md

 Authority was constitutionally vested.
 Oversight mechanisms were available.
 Determination did not crystallise.

-The result is not isolated inaction but distributed non-activation —an accountability field in which responsibility circulates without terminating in decision.
+The result is not isolated inaction but distributed non-activation: an accountability field in which responsibility circulates without terminating in decision.

 It is this condition that gives rise to the portfolio diffusion described below.